 - Continue repeating the layers with the rest of the ingredients, finishing up with sauce on top.

 - Sprinkle freshly grated parmesan over the entire dish.

 - Bake for 20 minutes, or until hot and bubbly.

 - Remove from oven and let stand about 5 minutes.

-- Garnish with basil leaves.
+- Garnish with basil leaves and serve.

 - Sweat the Eggplant: To eliminate bitterness, sprinkle the eggplant slices with salt and let them sit for about 20 minutes.
 You’ll see them start to “sweat” out their moisture.
 Pat dry before cooking to remove any excess salt and bitterness.

 - Flavorful Bread Crumbs: Consider using Italian seasoned breadcrumbs for added flavor.
 Alternatively, add your favorite dry herbs or spices to plain panko crumbs.

 - Quality Cheese: Using high-quality fresh mozzarella can make a world of difference in flavor and texture.

 - Sauce: You can use your favorite tomato or pasta sauce or the tomato basil sauce I used.
 The brand is Classico.